 Engage offers various data services depending on the software license that the institution holds:

 - The Opportunity Wall Widget allows administrators to embed a feed of Engage events and organizations on an external web page.
-This widget allows for limited customization exclusively of its size.
+This widget allows for limited configuration exclusively of its size.

 - Public Data Feeds are standardized across the internet and can be used in a variety of integrations to "subscribe" a website to new content from Engage.
 However, these feeds are necessarily uniform and public.
 Engage offers public Events and public News data feeds through Really Simple Syndication (RSS) as well as an additional public Events data feed through the Internet Calendaring and Scheduling Core Object Specification (iCalendar or "iCal").
 Learn more about RSS and iCal feeds in this article about sharing Engage Events information with an external calendar.